AntelopeIO/antler-proj/docs/usecases.md

 Example: `aproj --help`

-Each command has it's own help which prints when the command runs with key `--help`.
+Each command has its own help which prints when the command runs with key `--help`.

-Example: `aprog init --help`
+Example: `aproj init --help`

 `<command>` is a string without spaces.
-Key is an option string started from double dash.
-Parameters of a key, if required, follow the key.
+The key is an option string that starts with a double dash.
+The parameters of a key, if required, follow the key.

 Example: `aproj init --name project_name`

 `<path to the project file>` (string) Path in the local file system where the project files and directories are placed or will be created depending on the command.
 Note that this may be a a directory or the `project.yaml` file itself.

-Error handling strategy: logging of the process of work, exit when meet an error.
+Error handling strategy: logging of the process of work, exiting when an error is encountered.

 Localization: Must support local symbols in names of apps, libs, tests, directories and files which the system manipulate with.
 All the names are UTF8 strings which may contain multibyte symbols.
 Max length of each name is 256 symbols.